-I just want to emphasize that a countries laws or beliefs don’t always reflect the way they treat each other, let alone foreigners.
+I just want to emphasize that a country’s laws or beliefs don’t always reflect the way they treat each other, let alone foreigners.

 Some cultures quietly implement having decency and consideration towards those who are on a different walk in life.
 Or just simply encourage minding your own business 😉

-That being said, friends and family (heck even strangers sometimes) often worry when we travel… for our “safety,” this is logical of course, traveling for ANYONE can turn out to be dangerous or challenging.
+That being said, friends and family (even strangers sometimes) often worry when we travel… for our “safety,” this is logical of course, traveling for ANYONE can turn out to be dangerous or challenging.

 But what I wish was more widely accepted and acknowledged is- leaving your house daily is a risk.
 Being alive is dangerous, sharing the earth with billions of people is dangerous.

-The LGBTQ+ community is largely accepted here.
-No second glances, questions asked, or bothersome behavior from what I noticed personally, and researched across the web!
-To say the least, you will find “family” here and you can enjoy traveling while being yourself.
+The LGBTQ community is largely accepted here.
+No second glances, questions asked, or bothersome behavior from what I noticed personally, and heard from others experiences.

 Also, check out my post on How to Spend Two Weeks in Thailand if Bangkok is calling to you!